es6-rails/es6-rails/README.md

-# Use ES6 in Rails with Babel everywhere
+# Use ES6 in Rails everywhere
 ES6 (EcmaScript 2015) adapter for Rails.
+It transpiles all ES6 code to ES5 (JavaScript) using [ruby-babel-transpiler](https://github.com/babel/ruby-babel-transpiler).

-## Use es6-rails in:
+## Write ES6 in:

 - assets
 - views as remote es6 script